 It’s winter, your family is cold, and then the commercial for Atlantis Resort in the Bahamas comes on the television.
 Great, now your family is going to start begging to go to that crazy expensive place, and you are going to be the bad guy by saying “no way, we can’t afford to go to Atlantis”.
 Wrong!
 There are some ways to put a trip to Atlantis within your family’s budget, in fact there are 40 easy ways to save money at Atlantis Resort so you’ll be on that plane in no time.
 Read on.

 Visit the Atlantis website, and you’ll discover that there are five lodging options for your vacation.
 That means five different price points at the five different towers.
 The cheaper rooms at Atlantis resort are at the Beach and Coral towers.
 A step up in lodging is at the Royal Towers (that’s the one you always see the picture of) and the Reef tower.
 If money is no object, than consider the Cove.
 Each tower has it’s benefits and drawbacks, but I’ll save that for another post.
+(There is a sixth option, Harborside Resort.
+I don’t mention it because it’s located across Paradise Lake and not a part of the main property.)
 We’re just talking about how to save money at Atlantis Resort on the lodging, food, and fun, because who doesn’t want to save some money?!

 (This post contains affiliate links for your convenience.
 Read my full disclosure policy here.)

 How to Save Money on Your Lodging at Atlantis Resort in the Bahamas

 - If your vacation dates are flexible, you can get a huge savings on your room rate if you stay during the week or visit during the off season.
 We visited the first week of January when the nightly rates at the Reef varied from $350-$484 during the 5 nights (Wednesday-Sunday) we were there.
 I checked a random weekday in June and the rate at the Reef was $263.